moniydv/Web-App/README.md

 reloads the entire web page.
 (In other words, the form should be submitted using normal HTML form semantics.
 Don't need to submit the form as an AJAX call.)

+BEFORE RUNNING THE SOLUTION, READ BELOW INSTRUCTIONS:

+- The hash bang line in file : index.cgi should be changed to #!/usr/bin/perl OR #!perl/bin/perl based on the location of perl.
+For Window OS #!C:/perl64/bin/perl has been used in index.cgi
+- The date format acceptable on appointment is MM/DD/YYYY.
+Though regex has been added for MM/DD/YYYY, MM-DD-YYYY, MM.DD.YYYY , but datepicker supports only MM/DD/YYYY format.
+- The time format acceptable on appointment is HH::MM (24-hour format) or hh::mm am/pm (12-hour format).
+- Search is applicable on Description column of the table (as shown in example of Coding Excercise) only.
+The search can be enhanced to date and time, by changing date and time format shown in table to DB date-time format.
+- When there are no matches for search instead of not showing any result, All appointments are shown to user and a message string displays "No match(es) found".